What is the Resistance Toolkit?

 Rapid Development: Things are changing at an incredible pace.
 It seems like everyday there is a new executive order and a new cause under threat.

 I want to be able to be nimble and test out new strategies.
-Being open sourced allows for a diversity of viewpoints and expert opinions to brought to this project in near real time.
+Being open sourced allows for a diversity of viewpoints and expert opinions to be included quickly, ensuring that the toolkit is effective and impactful.

 How Do I Contribute To This Project?